chriskr/uldu/README.md

 update the whole view at least once.
 In the case of uldu there is no dom diffing, just replacing an outdated view.

+Average of 5 records (standard deviation ca. 5%) for both:

 <img src="http://chriskr.github.io/assets/performance-uldu-react.png"
      width="600"
      height="318">